 Polar Capital is required to explain whether, and if so how, it considers the adverse impacts of its investment decisions on sustainability factors at investment manager level, across all the funds that it manages.
 At present, Polar Capital does not take into account the adverse impacts of its decisions on sustainability factors but has provided further information on its intent to do so in future here.

 Information on how Polar Capital takes into account sustainability risks within its remuneration decisions can be found in Polar Capital’s Remuneration Code here.

 For the funds subject to the SFDR, Polar Capital is required to provide information on how sustainability risks are considered in the investment decision-making process in pre-contractual disclosures.

 This information is provided in the Risk Factors section of the relevant fund’s prospectus supplements, which can be found in the Fund Literature section of each fund’s page on the Polar Capital website.

-Further, Polar Capital manages the below funds that, under the SFDR, are classified as promoting environmental or social characteristics (Article 8 funds):
+Polar Capital manages the below funds that, under the SFDR, are classified as promoting environmental or social characteristics (Article 8):

 - Polar Capital Funds plc - Global Insurance Fund

-Polar Capital provides further information in respect of its Article 8 Funds within Annexes to each Fund’s prospectus supplements.
+Polar Capital provides further information in respect of its Article 8 and Article 9 Funds within Annexes to each Fund’s prospectus supplements.